Research Investigator Awards Program

 Note: All applicants must have an academic appointment in the DFCM (or equivalent) and be an active faculty member in an affiliated unit.

-The DFCM Investigator Awards Criteria (pdf) outline the requirements for those holding awards.
-For those interested in applying for an Investigator Award position :
+The DFCM Investigator Awards Criteria (PDF) document outlines the requirements for those holding awards.
+For those interested in applying for an Investigator Award position:

 Those applying as Clinician Scientists must be established researchers with a PhD degree or equivalent who can provide: